-- subway riders get pushed on subway tracks,
+- subway riders are pushed onto subway tracks,

 - homeless attack at random,

-- kids grab cell phones, pick pockets, grab carry bags,
+- desperate people grab cell phones, grab carry bags,

 - innocent people are killed by stay bullets,

-- random people are punched, knifed even from behind
+- people are suddenly punched, knifed even from behind

 The interview is meant to create the impression that any or all are likely